gufolabs/gufo_snmp/docs/index.md

     - toc
 hero:
     title: Gufo SNMP
-    subtitle: The accelerated Python asyncio SNMP client library
+    subtitle: The accelerated Python SNMP client library
     install_button: Getting Started
     source_button: Source Code
 ---

+*Gufo SNMP* is the accelerated Python SNMP client library supporting both async and synchronous mode.
-Gufo SNMP consists of a clean Python API for high-efficient BER parser and socket IO, implemented in the
+It consists of a clean Python API for high-efficient BER parser and socket IO, implemented in the
 [Rust][Rust] language with [PyO3][PyO3] wrapper.